JYewman/jyewman/readme.md

 I'm a Computer Scientist / Information Security researcher.
 I studied Computer Science and then Information Security @ Royal Holloway, University of London.

 ### 🏢 Where do I work?
-I am the Space🛰️ & Cyber💾 Development Manager for the British Army @ the Ministry of Defence.
+I am the Space & Cyber Development Manager🛰️💾 for the British Army @ the Ministry of Defence.

 A lot of what I do is manage, research and collaborate, but I do also get my hands dirty and work on projects 🧑‍💻!